dchen327/pingmote/README.md

 - Images have slight padding in discord, so they don't look *exactly* the same as regular emotes

 # TODOs
-- Show window where mouse is (get mouse pos with PyAutoGUI?)
 - Convert keyboard shortcuts to PyAutoGUI?
 - Fix mac stuff (GUIs are super weird on mac)
 - Use imgur links (GIF support!!)
-- Paste on next click?